freya022/BotCommands-Website/docs/using-botcommands/database.md

 The framework's tables may be automatically created and migrated on updates, while the migration scripts uses a naming scheme compatible with Flyway, it may work with other migration libraries.

+??? info "How Flyway works, simplified"

+    The library maintains it's own table, which contains the migration scripts it has executed, including some data about them, like their hash.

+    When you run it, Flyway will check the migrations it found, in the location you told it to look into, and then checks which one already ran, in the chronological order (that's why you name them following a pattern).

+    Migrations that were not applied will run, after which they can't be modified anymore.

 !!! note "Using [`ServiceLoader`](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/util/ServiceLoader.html)-based libraries"

     Libraries like Flyway, PostgreSQL and SLF4J,